utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/webhooks.md

 ![New Slack command](https://assets.postman.com/postman-docs/v10/new-slack-request-url-v10.gif)

-Next, fork (which just means copy in this case) the collection found [here](https://www.postman.com/postman/workspace/slack-integration-flows/collection/23919558-0fc87fc5-de53-4c48-b30f-362a1a7ceba3?action=share&creator=23919558) and the environment found [here](https://www.postman.com/postman/workspace/slack-integration-flows/environment/23919558-144c823d-9dcf-42ff-b85b-66e8e1d41e2a) which contains the saved requests and variables we're going to use in this Flow.
+Next, fork (which means copy in this case) the collection found [here](https://www.postman.com/postman/workspace/slack-integration-flows/collection/23919558-0fc87fc5-de53-4c48-b30f-362a1a7ceba3?action=share&creator=23919558) and the environment found [here](https://www.postman.com/postman/workspace/slack-integration-flows/environment/23919558-144c823d-9dcf-42ff-b85b-66e8e1d41e2a) which has the saved requests and variables you're going to use in this Flow.

 ![Fork collection and environment](https://assets.postman.com/postman-labs-docs/cloud-execution/fork-collection-and-environment.gif)

-In the environment you just forked, paste your polygon API key where it says **YOUR_API_KEY_HERE**.
-Now you're ready to start building the Flow.
+In the environment you forked, paste your polygon API key where it says **YOUR_API_KEY_HERE**.
+You're ready to start building the flow.

 To start the flow, create two **Evaluate** blocks and paste the following ```$match(slack_text,'(?<=text=)[^&]+')[0]``` and ```$replace($match(slack_text,'(?<=commands%2F)[^&]+')[0],"%2F","/")```.
 The first function you're pasting gets the text after the **stock-quote** slash command from the webhook Slack sends, and the second one gets the destination in Slack your flow will send the reply to.

 ![Create Evaluate blocks](https://assets.postman.com/postman-docs/v10/make-evaluate-blocks-v10.gif)

-The next step is to take text after the **stock-quote** command that we have in the Evaluate block (which is our the stock ticker) and call the polygon API to get the quote.
+The next step is to take text after the **stock-quote** command that you have in the **Evaluate** block (which is the stock ticker) and call the polygon API to get the quote.
 Create a **Send Request** block, and choose **Get stock quote** from the collection that you just forked.
 Finally, select the **Slack Stock Bot** environment you also forked, and connect the **Evaluate** block to the ticker variable (This is how information like the ticker is passed from the **Evaluate** block into the **Send Request** block).

 ![Create Send Request block](https://assets.postman.com/postman-docs/v10/make-send-request-block-v10.gif)